-For instance, the period of service will influence which payment method is best.
+For instance, the service period will influence which payment method is best.

-If clients are purchasing once-off services or individual products such as drop-in sessions, for example, a payment system like PayPal will be ideal.
+If clients purchase once-off services or individual products such as drop-in sessions, a payment system like PayPal will be ideal.

-However, for long-running clients with packages that renew or who are subscribed to your services, a bank deposit option is preferable.
+However, a bank deposit option is preferable for long-running clients with packages that renew or are subscribed to your services.

-Now, you could have your clients remember each month to pay their dues, manually depositing funds in your account when a month of service is up.
+Now, you could have your clients remember to pay their dues each month, manually depositing funds in your account when a month of service is up.

-But sometimes people forget to do what needs to be done, and you could have a situation where payments are delayed.
+But sometimes, people forget to do what needs to be done, and you could have delayed payments.

 As I like to say, paying late is a form of underpaying.
 When you lose time on your money, you lose value on your money.

 So if you have clients with recurring payments coming up, why not set up a debit order system where their bank account automatically deposits electronic funds to your business account as and when necessary?

 This also makes it easier for your client as they don’t have to fuss about any administration.

 If you’re also concerned about invoicing, which you should be, then there’s a way to do that too.